pngbarn

 Kili map route

-One of the biggest choices you have to make when climbing Mount Kilimanjaro is the route.
+One of the most significant choices when climbing Mount Kilimanjaro is the route.

 There are seven established routes to the Rooftop of Africa: